dghosef/dghosef.github.io/index.md

 Back in High School, I took a bunch of stories of people making funny mistakes from [r/tifu](https://reddit.com/r/tifu), compiled them into a book(with permission of the original authors of course) and self-published it onto Amazon under the penname Benjamin Success.
 Its sales numbers have been abysmal, but now I can say I am a published author, which is a win in my books.

 ### [The robotics team I started](https://heritage-schools.org/academics/robotics/)
 I founded this VEX robotics team a few years back and taught a variety of STEM topics to high schoolers.
 I had a blast working with the team.
-I am not nearly as active in the team as I was as I handed it off to one of the staff at the school, but I still help out from time to time.
+I am not nearly as active in the team anymore(I handed it off to one of the staff at the school) but I still help out from time to time.

 ## Contact
 The best way to contact me is at my email [dghosef@stanford.edu](mailto:dghosef@stanford.edu)